 This map was created with Wanderlog, the best travel planner app on iOS and Android

-I’ve been to a lot of places in Tulum and can confidently say that this is the place for young people, party animals, and bohemian spirits.
+I’ve been to a lot of places in Tulum and can confidently say that this is a place for young people, party animals, and bohemian spirits.
+When you arrive in Tulum, it will most likely be the afternoon so its great for beach time!

 El Asadero